apeskinian/p5_treasures_untold/README.md

     | Mobile Product Creation | Desktop Product Creation |
     | :---: | :---: |
     | ![Mobile Product Creation](documentation/features/dashboard/product_admin/mobile_product_add.png "Mobile product creation") | ![Desktop Product Creation](documentation/features/dashboard/product_admin/desktop_product_add.png "Desktop product creation") |

+    :bulb: **NOTE:**
+    The realm field for the product model is set to `on_delete=models.SET_NULL` to prevent loss of products when a realm is deleted.
+The products can remain without a realm but if they are edited, a realm will need to be assigned to them.

     #### SKU Generation